nicopujia/biome_fighters/README.md

 - Coin system to bet on the matches and to buy cosmetics and improvements.
 - 2v2 and 1v1v1v1 fights.
 - Option to play against a specific player
+- A time limit for the matches until a sudden death (like in Worms) appears

 ### Known bugs
 - Sometimes players go through collisions when fighting